walllawallabingbang/Tabliss-PL/README.md

 - Continued updates and bug fixes.
 - Adding new features from community contributions.
 - Keeping dependencies up to date.
-- I couldn't get the old translations to work, so I left them out.
-If anyone wants to help fix them, feel free to contribute!

 If you were a contributor to the original repo or have ideas for improvements, feel free to open an issue or submit a pull request.
 Let's keep Tabliss alive!